mozilla/login.webmaker.org/README.md

 `ALLOWED_DOMAINS="http://localhost:8888 http://localhost:7777"`

-For testing purposes, the Persona `AUDIENCE` variable can be set to the following:
+For testing purposes, your app's Persona `AUDIENCE` variable can be set to the following:

 `AUDIENCE="http://webmaker.mofostaging.net"`

-and the `LOGIN` variable can be set to the following
+and your app's `LOGIN` variable can be set to the following:

 `LOGIN="http://login.mofostaging.net"`

 ### 3. Include this app's CSS file in your master template